 IFC Vice President Visits Mohinani Group’s Sonnex RpetFacility

-IFC Vice President of Corporate Support, Elena Bourganskaia visited the Mohinani Group’s state-of-the-art manufacturing facility in Ikorodu, last week as part of her official mission to Nigeria.
+IFC Vice President of Corporate Support, Elena Bourganskaia visited the Mohinani Group’s state-of-the-art manufacturing facility in Ikorodu, Lagos State, last week as part of her official mission to Nigeria.

-The visit highlighted IFC’s recognition of the Mohinani Group’s critical role in advancing local manufacturing, sustainable job creation, and economic development in Nigeria and across West Africa.
+The visit highlights IFC’s recognition of the Mohinani Group’s critical role in advancing local manufacturing, sustainable job creation, and economic development in Nigeria and across West Africa.

 The Mohinani Group, a diversified pan-African conglomerate with operations spanning packaging, consumer products, and industrial chemicals, welcomed the IFC delegationwith a tour of its flagship facility, noted for its innovative production processes and commitment to environmental standards.